viboes/std-make/doc/proposal/nullable/DXXXXR0_Nullable.md

 A possible implementation could be based on the current definition of `std::experimental::nulopt_t` and `std::experimental::nulopt`.

-# Open points

-The authors would like to have an answer to the following points if there is at all an interest in this proposal:

-* Should we include `none` in `<experimental/functional>` or in a specif file?
-	* We believe that a specific file is a better choice as this is needed in `<experimental/optional>`, `<experimental/any>` and `<experimental/variant>`.
-I propose `<experimental/none>`.

-* Should the mixed comparison with `none_t` be defined implicitly?
-    * An alternative is to don't define them.
-In this case it coul dbe better to remove the *Nullable* and *StrictWeaklyOrderedNullable* requirements as the reason d'êtr of those requirements is to define these operations.

 # Proposed WordingThe proposed changes are expressed as edits to [N4564] the Working Draft - C++ Extensions for Library Fundamentals V2.